sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 ```

 # Conclusion

 In summary, this whitepaper explicated the geometry of the singular value decomposition and its underlying meaning in relation to principal component analysis.
 Geometrically, the singular value decomposition shows that every matrix can be sequentially decomposed into a rotation followed by stretching and/or dimension change and then followed by another rotation.
-At a deeper level, the singular value decomposition provides eigenvectors that define principal axes onto which original variables and scores can be projected onto to, respectively, provide loadings and principal component scores.
-With rotation, the loadings and principal component scores can be transformed into having more interpretable values.
+At a deeper level, the singular value decomposition provides eigenvectors that define principal axes onto which original variables and scores can be projected to, respectively, provide loadings and principal component scores.
+Using rotations, the loadings and principal component scores can be transformed into having more interpretable values.

 # Acknowledgments

-I'd like to to [David Stanley](#https://scholar.google.ca/citations?hl=en&user=krwVUm4AAAAJ&view_op=list_works&sortby=pubdate) for providing assistance in generating the wine rating data and providing insights into principal component rotations.
+I'd like to thank [David Stanley](#https://scholar.google.ca/citations?hl=en&user=krwVUm4AAAAJ&view_op=list_works&sortby=pubdate) for providing assistance in generating the wine rating data and providing insights into principal component rotations.

 # References